To help with online shopping during COVID-19, we are offering free shipping on all orders.

 Moth pheromone traps (clothes moth traps) can be used to alert you to moth problems and to monitor the level of infestation.
 Male meal moths are attracted to the pheromone and enter the trap where it is caught and cannot escape.

 The trap should be placed in a clothes closet or area containing upholstery.
-Carefully read and follow all instructions completely for safe and effective use.
+Carefully read and follow all instructions completely for effective use.

 At the first sign of an infestation, place a trap in the home to monitor the level of infestation.
 Continuous monitoring is extremely important when you have a moth infestation to check the degree of infestation.